 Although raw materials are generally available from a number of suppliers, the Company is at times dependent upon a specific supplier or a limited number of suppliers of material for a particular contract.
-As of the filing of this Annual Report, the Company's principal suppliers are: Martin Diesel, Baldor Electric Company, CDI Electronics and the Crompton Instruments Division of Tyco Electronics Corporation.
+As of the filing of this Annual Report, the Company's principal suppliers are: Goodman Ball Inc. ("Goodman Ball"), Martin Diesel Inc., Dependable Precision Mfg.
+Inc., and Midwest Filtration Company.
 The Company has occasionally experienced some temporary delays in the receipt of raw materials in the past.
 Such delays have not had a material adverse effect on operations.
 The Company cannot, however, provide any assurances that future delays, if any, will not have a material adverse effect.